yaahc/yaahallo.github.io/_posts/2020-04-09-try-blocks.md

 ```

 We treat the keywords in `fn`, `if`, `match`, `loop`, `async`, `unsafe`, and
-`try` defined by "a keyword and a block" as composable effects applied to
+`try`  as composable effects applied to blocks.
+This lets us concisely and
-blocks.
-This lets us concisely and intuitively compose types via syntax sugar.
+intuitively compose types and control-flow via syntax sugar.

-And the nice thing about this symmetry is that it helps neutralize a lot of
+The nice thing about this symmetry is that it helps neutralize a lot of
 people’s concerns around rust getting “too big”.
 We’re not making it bigger,
 we’re making it more consistent!